Table of contents

 Formation figures for England and Wales are based on date of formation (the date on which the civil partnership took place).
 Figures for Scotland and Northern Ireland are based on date of registration (the date on which the civil partnership is registered by the registrar: this date may be the same as the date of formation or a slightly later date).
 The impact on statistics is negligible.

-From the 2017 data year, mean and median ages at both formation and dissolution for England and Wales are based on integer (whole number) ages.
+From the 2017 data year, Table 4 of our Civil partnership formations dataset shows mean and median ages at formation for England and Wales based on integer (whole number) ages.
+This is also the case for dissolutions from 2017 to 2019 (this information is not available from 2020 onwards).
 This means that it is the age as of last birthday that is recorded, and is consistent with the calculation of these measures for marriage and divorce statistics published for England and Wales.
 Mean and median ages at formation had previously been calculated on the basis of full age, which includes the number of months, until 2016, and at dissolution until 2012.
 When using integer ages to calculate mean and median ages, the mean is calculated using integer ages plus 0.5 to estimate exact age, while medians are calculated by interpolating integer ages.

 Civil partnership formation statistics are not directly comparable with survey estimates of the number of civil partners in England and Wales from household surveys such as the Labour Force Survey (LFS) and Annual Population Survey (APS).
-This is because they are estimates of the number of civil partners, rather than the number of civil partnerships which took place during a particular year.
-The article Civil Partnerships Five Years On (PDF, 190.08KB) compares estimates of the number of men and women living in a civil partnership derived from registration data, the LFS and the APS for 2006 to 2010.
+This is because surveys provide estimates of the number of civil partners in the population, rather than the number of civil partnerships which took place during a particular year.
+Our Population estimates by marital status and living arrangements, England and Wales bulletin provides the latest estimates of the number of civil partners resident in England and Wales based on the mid-year population estimates and Labour Force Survey data.

 Accessibility and clarity